 The longer the size of the down rod, the lower the height of the ceiling, and vice versa.

 One end of the down rod is bolted at the position and is attached to the motor housing.
-It absorbs the suspension caused by the motor, whereas another end of the down rod is attached to the mounting mechanism.
+It absorbs the suspension caused by the motor.
+In contrast, another end of the down rod is connected to the mounting mechanism.

 Pull Cord